-And if you missed any of our previous lessons or want to jump right to next one, you can find all our lessons here.
+And if you missed any of our previous lessons or want to jump right to the next one, you can find all our lessons here.

 Generating Heatmaps can give you insights into how users are interacting with specific pages, which can be used to help you redesign your website or make small adjustments in a way that will retain more visitors and improve your conversion rates.
-Heatmaps will show you whether visitors are interacting with your important content or if they are reading and viewing what they are supposed to be reading and viewing.
+Heatmaps will show you whether visitors are interacting with your important content, or if they are reading and viewing what they are supposed to be reading and viewing.

 Are Your Visitors Clicking in the Right Places?

 The best pages to start generating Heatmaps from are pages with high traffic — important pages, such as your homepage, landing pages, or even pages with high bounce (or abandonment) rates.